 To gather community input into the purpose and content of the Code of Conduct, PSAC met with over 100 community members in seven regions in four provinces.
 Stakeholder feedback, combined with industry expertise, led to a Hydraulic Fracturing Code of Conduct that covers five key areas:

-The Working Energy Commitment founding member companies, whose logos are below, are all involved in hydraulic fracturing in Canada, have endorsed the Statement of Principles and Hydraulic Fracturing Code of Conduct, and were involved in the Working Energy Commitment community engagement sessions.
+The Working Energy Commitment original founding member companies, whose logos appear below, are or have all been involved in hydraulic fracturing in Canada, and endorsed the Statement of Principles and Hydraulic Fracturing Code of Conduct.
+They were all involved in the Working Energy Commitment community engagement sessions.

 Further, these companies, along with dozens of others, participate in Community Partners, the industry-wide, in-the-field courtesy program supported by Canada’s seven major oil and gas industry trade associations.

 As part of our commitment to listening actively to stakeholders, in 2013 we held a series of community engagement events in areas that perform hydraulic fracturing in Alberta and Western Canada.

 Click on the map above to view the presentation for each province.

 Participants were invited to discuss any issues or concerns they had related to hydraulic fracturing in their communities.
 Representatives from the oil and gas service sector, PSAC and regulators were on hand to answer questions about hydraulic fracturing and other oilpatch operations.
 Frequently asked questions have been posted as FAQs.